AnnTarek/Price-Prediction-with-ANN-in-PyTorch/README.md

 This project builds a linear regression model using an Artificial Neural Network (ANN) in PyTorch to predict property prices based on area.

 **Dataset Description**:
 This Dataset consists of 12 features and an output.
-The 12 features are:
+The 12 features are: <br>
-Area: The area of the house (numerical high ranges)
+Area: The area of the house (numerical high ranges) <br>
-Bedrooms: The number of bedrooms in the house (numerical)
+Bedrooms: The number of bedrooms in the house (numerical) <br>
-Bathrooms: Number of bathrooms in the house (numerical)
+Bathrooms: Number of bathrooms in the house (numerical) <br>
-Stories: How many stories does this house have (numerical)
+Stories: How many stories does this house have (numerical)<br>
-Mainroad: Does the house have a main road or not (non-numerical)
+Mainroad: Does the house have a main road or not (non-numerical) <br>
-Guestroom: Whether there a guest room (non-numerical)
+Guestroom: Whether there a guest room (non-numerical) <br>
-Basement: Whether there is a basement (non-numerical)
+Basement: Whether there is a basement (non-numerical) <br>
-Hotwaterheating: whether there is hot water in the house or not (non-numerical)
+Hotwaterheating: whether there is hot water in the house or not (non-numerical) <br>
-Airconditioning: if there is an airconditioning it is a yes (non-numerical)
+Airconditioning: if there is an airconditioning it is a yes (non-numerical) <br>
-Parking: how many parking (numerical)
+Parking: how many parking (numerical) <br>
-Prefarea: there is a pref area or not (non-numerical)
+Prefarea: there is a pref area or not (non-numerical) <br>
-Furnishingstatus: Whether the house is furnished, semi-furnished, or not furnished (non-numerical)
+Furnishingstatus: Whether the house is furnished, semi-furnished, or not furnished (non-numerical) <br>

 The output of the dataset is the prices of the house and that's our target